 Places close early in Many towns, Including Launceston

-If you are camping or driving around Tasmania, you will find that shops practically everywhere aside the capital Hobart, close early – even petrol stations.
+If you are camping or on a road trip around Tasmania, you will find that shops practically everywhere aside the capital Hobart, close early – even petrol stations.

 This quietness definitely adds to the charm of Tasmania but it’s a bit frustrating when you are low on fuel!